Hiking Project Logo

 Description

-This trail follows many of the Valley's first east-west trails and wagon roads.
-It offers a rare opportunity in Yosemite Valley: to hike on a fairly level trail with some solitude.
-While some of the trail passes near roads, much of it takes you through meadows, talus slopes at the base of the granite cliffs, and near the Merced River.
 You can access the trail from many places throughout the Valley.
-Route-finding can be difficult in places, so it is best to bring a map with you (even a simple day hiking brochure from the visitor center) or the Hiking Project mobile app as they will orient you with the various landforms in the Valley, which are often listed on the trail/directional signs.
+Route-finding can be difficult in places, so it is best to grab a map from the visitor center (even a simple day hiking brochure from the visitor center) or use the Hiking Project mobile app to orient you with the various landforms in the Valley, which are often listed on the trail/directional signs.

 From the Lower Yosemite Fall area, head west along the base of the Three Brothers rock formation, past Camp 4, eventually working your way through Yosemite Valley to El Capitan.
 If you are planning to hike the half loop, cross the Merced River at El Capitan Bridge and continue by heading east back toward Yosemite Village.
 If you are planning to hike the full loop, continue west past El Capitan toward Bridalveil Fall.
 While most of the trail is flat, there are some hilly sections throughout the loop.
 Additionally, you'll find mixed trail surfaces: dirt, rocks, sand, and old pavement.